AMuriuki/olam/README.md

 5. Initialize Database

-For demo, initialize and seed the DB with data:
+For demo, initialize and seed the DB with dummy data:
 ```
 $ flask db upgrade
-$ flask deploy
+$ flask dummy
 ```

 ## Running Olam